Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Conformal Bjorken flow

 One should bear in mind that small $\rho$ is equivalent to the late times and vice versa.
-As the Eq.~\eqref{eq:hydro-eom} suggests, the transport coefficient $\u{\pi_1}$ (or equivalently $\alpha$) is the source of non-linearity in the equation of motion.
-The equation reduces to the linear equation of motion in the Landau frame~\cite{Baier:2006um} with $\alpha=0$.
-This nonlinearity has significant consequences which are discussed above: \begin{enumerate}[label=\Roman*.,leftmargin=0.5cm] \item The canonical entropy reads~\cite{D1-Kovtun:2019hdm}
+As Eq.~\eqref{eq:hydro-eom} suggests, $\pi_1$ (or equivalently $\cpi$) is the source of nonlinearity in the equation of motion.
+This equation reduces to the linear equation of motion in the Landau-Lifshitz frame~\cite{Baier:2006um} with $\cpi=0$.
+Before presenting a solution to Eq.~\eqref{eq:hydro-eom}, there are some points worth mentioning: \begin{enumerate}[label=\Roman*.,leftmargin=0.5cm] \item The canonical entropy reads~\cite{D1-Kovtun:2019hdm}